 When a royal marriage crashes and burns, it’s clear that being a princess doesn’t necessarily mean a fairy tale ending.
 Even Princess Diana and Prince Charles had to go through the same tough, tedious legal hurdles as any other couple going through a divorce.
 The only difference is, the stakes are higher when you’re dealing with the heir to the British throne.

 Diana and Charles announced their separation in 1992, 11 years after tying the knot, but it took another four years to reach an agreement for the divorce settlement.
-Queen Elizabeth II reportedly wouldn’t have minded Diana retaining her style of Her Royal Highness, but Charles insisted she drop it when the marriage came to an official end.
+Queen Elizabeth II reportedly wouldn’t have minded Diana retaining her title of Her Royal Highness, but Charles insisted she drop it when the marriage came to an official end.
 Without it, Diana would need to curtsey to anyone in the royal family—technically even her sons, William and Harry.
 These are 9 more things Princess Diana lost after her divorce—and what she actually got to keep.